sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 `python combined.py --source path/to/source/file --target path/to/target/file --is-bible --outpath /path/to/output/location`

 ### Output:
-A directory containing:
+A directory named `<source>_<target>` containing:

 1) a directory with align data (in `_align` directory)
 2) a directory with align_best "best" data (in `_align_best` directory)
 2) a directory with match data (in `_match` directory)
-3) a csv with the combined data from both algorithms (in `_combined` directory)
+3) a csv with the combined data from both algorithms in the main directory

-Note that the main output is the `_combined.csv` file in the `_combined` directory.
+Note that the main output is the `_combined.csv` file in the main directory.
 This file lists all source-target combinations, with three metrics:

 * `FA_translation_score`:     The translation score the Fast Align trained model gives for these two words
 * `avg_aligned`:              The proportion of times the Fast Align trained model aligned these two words when they appeared together.